Build a great foundation of automotive engineering basics or get your existing skills recognised.

 On the Automotive Electrical strand you will develop the skills to successfully carry out jobs such as electrical testing, calculations, fault analysis, fault repair and fitting electrical components to a vehicle.
 When you graduate you will be ready to work as a technician under supervision.

 The Motorsport strand is based in Pukekohe, where you will gain the skills to modify a vehicle under supervision for participation in motorsport.
-When you graduate you will be ready to work as a technician under supervision or if you want further training you can go on to study higher level certificates.
+When you graduate you will be ready to work as a technician under supervision or if you want further training you may go on to study higher level certificates.
 Alternatively you may decide to begin an apprenticeship with MITO, to progress to an apprenticeship you will need to be employed and approved into an apprenticeship.

 ||40 weeks (full-time) (three days per week)